acceleratedscience/openad_service_utils/README.md

 print(f"{ans=}")
 ```

 ### Step 2.
+Divide the model code into three consecutive parts

-Divide the model code into three consecutive parts:
+Divide the model code from step 1 into three consecutive parts.
+We will describe
+how to copy each part into the wrapped model, with a few small changes.

 Part 1.
 Imports. _Also anything else that must run before model setup.
 Runs once per session._